scala/scala-lang/governance/index.md

 Scala was created by [Prof. Martin Odersky](https://lampwww.epfl.ch/~odersky/) at [EPFL](https://epfl.ch).

-The Scala language and associated websites are cooperative projects of these four groups:
+The Scala language and associated websites are cooperative projects of the following four groups:

 * the [Scala Center](https://scala.epfl.ch) at [EPFL](https://epfl.ch)